As the crisis in Syria enters its 10th year, it has undoubtedly become the worst humanitarian crisis of our time.

 Hospitals have often been characterized as the most dangerous places in Syria.

-Patients fear being attacked either in a health facility or en route to receive treatment, which can deter them from seeking life-saving care.
+Patients fear being attacked either in a health facility or en route to receiving treatment, which can deter them from seeking life-saving care.
 Essential equipment and supplies have become even more scarce due to systematic targeting.

 Over the past 10 years, SAMS has documented and experienced the permanent or temporary closure of hundreds of our health facilities due to damage wrought by airstrikes, chemical attacks, artillery shelling, barrel bombs, and air-to-surface missiles.